-The affordability assessment is a series of simple checks and questions carried out by an agent when they visit you in your home.
+The affordability assessment is a series of simple checks and questions.
 It doesn’t take very long, but is important to ensure that your loan is right for you.

 At Morses Club we aim to make sure that each loan is suitable for each customer.
 The affordability check lets us understand a little more about your income and your outgoings, so we can make sure that you can afford your loan repayments and won’t get into any unnecessary difficulty.

 Who carries out the affordability assessment?

 After an initial phone call with one of our agents, you will be told what supporting documents you need to provide.
 It can be arranged for an agent to go through them with you in the comfort of your own home.

 Completing this in person means that you can ask as many questions as you like and also helps your agent to assess your requirements on an individual basis.
 The same agent will then collect your loan repayments from your home at an agreed time each week.